gdlt88/narvar/README.md

 Some things to consider when testing/reviewing this repo:

 ### Avoid showing shipping methods with same delivery date
-- When a customer enters a ZIP code (like Florida ones close to the origin), the component now:
+- When a customer enters a ZIP code (like Florida ones close to the origin), the component performs the following:
    - Calculates delivery dates for all shipping methods
    - Groups methods by delivery date
    - Keeps only the cheapest option for each unique delivery date